-Welcome to Defibrillator For Home
+Defibrillator For Home

-AED or Automatic External Defibrillator is a medical computerized device that analyzes the rhythm of the heart that sends out an alert if defibrillation is required.
-It advises medical teams or rescuers if and when a shock is needed.
-Defibrillation or electrical shock is delivered to the heart re-generating an effective rhythm.
+AED or Automatic External Defibrillator is a medical computerized device that analyzes the rhythm of the heart.
+If irregular patterns are found, it sends out an alert that defibrillation is required.
+Defibrillation is an electrical shock that is delivered to the heart in order to re-generating an effective rhythm.

 AED’s are recommended for placement in businesses as a pre-caution and aid for injured workers.
-The American Heart Association recommends that AED’s be placed in the home for home defibrillator usage.
-Any persons that have certain types of heart diseases or at high risk for cardiac arrest should have an AED nearby.
+The American Heart Association also recommends that AED’s be placed in the home for home defibrillator usage.
+Any persons that have certain types of heart diseases or have a high risk for cardiac arrest should have an AED nearby.

 AED can help save lives anywhere an emergency occurs.
 For individual purchase, it may or may not be necessary to obtain a prescription from a licensed physician.
-For more information, please contact the American Heart Association in your local area or by visiting website www.heart.org.
+For more information, please contact the American Heart Association in your local area or by visiting website http://www.heart.org.
 Make it your mission to save lives!